jh1993/UnderusedOptions/README.txt

 - Safety (2 SP): Searing Orb no longer damages your minions.

 Knightly Oath:
-- Shared Burden (4 SP): When a knight dies, the recoil damage is split evenly among the caster and all remaining knights.
+- Instead of damaging the caster on death, a knight now deals 40 damage to the caster when about to take fatal damage to fully heal self, restore SH, and remove all debuffs.
+- Promotion (6 SP): Each non-champion knight will be promoted to a champion after 20 turns.

 Multicast:
 - Adaptive Copy (6 SP): Level 5 and 4 spells are now copied 1 additional time.
 Level 3 and 2 spells are now copied 2 additional times.
 Level 1 spells are now copied 3 additional times.